 It’s even possible to help your money grow and do your bit for the future.
 How so?
 Simply choose to invest ethically.
 Your money will be invested in companies that are committed to having a positive impact on the environment and society.
 The good news is that ethical investing doesn’t even have to mean lower returns.
 In fact, many studies show that ethical investments tend to perform as well as other investment types.

-One key benefit of holding a Stocks & Shares ISA is that you can move it from one provider to another.
+One key benefit of holding a Stocks and Shares ISA is that you can move it from one provider to another.
 ‘What’s the point?’ you ask.
-If you’re disappointed with your returns or think your fees are too high, or just want to get the best ISA rates in the UK, transferring your Stocks & Shares ISA to a new provider could help make your money work harder.
+If you’re disappointed with your returns or think your fees are too high, or just want to get the best ISA rates in the UK, transferring your Stocks and Shares ISA to a new provider could help make your money work harder.
 If you have two or three older Stocks and Shares ISAs with different providers, transferring them all to one place will mean you only pay one set of fees.
 If you’re moving an ISA opened in previous tax years to a new provider, you can transfer as much as you want, and it won’t count towards your ISA allowance.
 Whatever you do, use the official ISA transfer form to retain the tax benefits.

 The tax treatment depends on your individual circumstances and may be subject to change in the future.